ewancg/ptCollage/README.md

 All external dependencies were also provided with known working versions.

 ## Building
 The CMakeLists.txt is fairly well documented and each option has a description.
-Use `cmake -LAH` to see all supported options.
+Use `cmake -LH` to see all options specified by this project.

 It should support Visual Studio if opened in a version supporting CMake.
 If you want to use MSYS2 (which is recommended), this command can be used to build all tools, assuming you have the accompanying packages installed: